Debt-fuelled consumers and expensive houses drive British recovery

 Households have been able to raise spending in the face of falling real take-home income by cutting into savings and easier access to credit.
 Rising house prices have lifted consumer morale and helped restart construction activity.

 Both are partly the result of government action.
-Last year the government and the Bank of England launched the Funding for Lending Scheme, which offers banks cheap finance if they increase lending, and in March Osborne announced a programme that subsidises home purchases.
+Last year the government and the Bank of England launched the Funding for Lending Scheme, which offers banks cheap finance if they increase lending, and in March Osborne announced a program that subsidizes home purchases.

 While Osborne denied on Monday that his housing scheme risked creating a new bubble, many economists are concerned that it will fail to significantly lift supply.